SpeechColab/Leaderboard/HOW_TO_SUBMIT.md

 ├── README.md
 └── SBI
 ```
-Now let's explain this item by item.
+**You should follow above file names and structures strictly.**  Now let's explain these item by item.

 ---